moleculerjs/moleculer-addons/packages/moleculer-db/README.md

 ### Results
 **Type:** `Object`

-List of found entities and count .
+List of found entities and count.

 ## `create`